makkus/freckles/src/freckles/doc/security.md

 <div class="section-block" markdown="1">

 Some *frecklets* need passwords as user input.
 This is a difficult thing to do securely. *freckles* still misses a few features that will make handling passwords better, easier, and more secure.
-In the future there will be integration to password stores (e.g. Hashicorp Vault, Bitlocker, the OS keychain, ...).
+In the future there will be integration to password stores (e.g. Hashicorp Vault, Bitwarden, the OS keychain, ...).
 For now, there are only a few (more basic) options, so it's a good idea you know about them, and can pick the best one for your scenario.

 When writing a *frecklet*, you can mark arguments ``secret``, which will tell *freckles* to handle them differently to 'normal' ones.
 It looks like this: